 Christopher was the Project Director for Tottenham Hotspur Stadium, with responsibility for design direction and strategic decisions across the project.
 He worked closely with the Club to develop the brief and respond to their vision to redefine the stadium experience and deliver the finest stadium in the world.

 As part of his project work, Christopher has been involved in the design of large-scale masterplans that seek to integrate the design requirements of stadia into the wider public realm.
 A good example of this would be the masterplan for the Emirates Stadium, which pulled together the requirements of Arsenal Football Club with the social infrastructure and housing requirements of the local council to create a cohesive urban development.

-Christopher sits on Populous’ Board of Directors, the European Board, and on the practices Global Strategic Committee.
-He is a regular lecturer at the New York University Graduate School and guest critic at the Bartlett school of Architecture in London and the Columbia Graduate School of Architecture in New York.
+Christopher sits on Populous’ Global Board of Directors, the EMEA Board, and on the practice’s Global Strategic Committee.
+He is a regular lecturer at the New York University Graduate School and guest critic at the Bartlett School of Architecture in London and the Columbia Graduate School of Architecture in New York.
 Christopher has been involved in drafting design and technical guides for FIFA, MLS and the UK’s Guide to Safety at Sports Grounds (The Green Guide), as well as being a regular contributor to Building Design Magazine in London.
 Christopher is a frequent speaker at conferences around the world on the architecture of sports and entertainment buildings and their role in our cities and popular culture.